The Master of Sustainable Peacebuilding responds to a global and local need for professionals with advanced training in a rapidly growing field.

 Piper joins the MSP with an extensive background in community building while working with folks in creating safe, healthful and connected lives after complex trauma histories.
 They have a particular interest in continuing their work helping children to connect with the natural world to build their resilience, fostering safe relationships with each other and the environment.
 Their experience in mental health, community building and earth-based practices has reaffirmed how critical they believe supporting people in rebuilding their reciprocal relationship with the earth is in order to create resilience, prevent and heal from trauma.

 Jessica is an alumna of Loyola University Chicago’s Quinlan School of Business.
 On campus, she participated in social justice organizations and with the Student Diversity and Multicultural Affairs office as an Empowering Sisterhood (LUCES) member and scholar.
 After graduating, Jessica joined Peace Corps Mongolia as an English teacher.
-Living in the Mongolian countryside allowed Jessica to explore grassroots community building, public education and international development.
-Jessica was inspired to apply for UWM’s MSP program to learn how to transform conflicts peacefully and develop nations equitably, specifically for women and children, in a rapidly changing, complicated world.
+Living in the Mongolian countryside allowed Jessica to explore grassroots community building, public education, and some public health.
+Jessica was inspired to apply for UWM’s MSP program to learn how to analyze the systemic complexities in our dynamic world, to use methods and practices to center community voice, and to develop a myriad of other skills to put those community ideas into action with a critical lens.

 Renee graduated from Graceland University, majoring in elementary education with minors in studio art and church leadership.
 At Graceland, Renee was involved with Outreach International working with communities in South Texas and Nicaragua.
 Following graduation, she volunteered in Hawaii and South Korea with World Service Corps.
 When her time with World Service Corps ended, Renee stayed in South Korea for another two years to teach at an English immersion school.
 She enjoys traveling and working with communities around the world.
 Renee is eager to be a part of a program, which focuses on peace and creating a better world for future generations.

-At 19, Shannon went to prison and served 17 years for fatally shooting a fellow teenager who’d robbed him in a minor drug deal.
-Throughout his incarceration, he dove into personal development, writing, reading and all-around health while obtaining a BA in business administration (with more problems than help from the system), learning Spanish, writing a blog for five years (theinnervoice84.WordPress.com), having numerous articles published and creating a nonprofit that puts out the most widely read anti-mass incarceration publication in Wisconsin (thecommunitynow.us).
+Shannon served 17 years in prison from the age of 19 to 36.
+Throughout his incarceration, he dove into personal development, writing, reading and all-around health while obtaining a BA in business administration, learning Spanish, writing a blog for five years (theinnervoice84.WordPress.com), having numerous articles published locally and nationally, and creating a nonprofit that has the greatest connection with those incarcerated in the WI prison system and showcases the successes, humanity, and agency of people with criminal records (thecommunitynow.us).

 Clarisse earned her BA in sociology from the University of Ouagadougou in Burkina Faso before coming to the U.S. and studying economics and nursing at Madison College.
 She is fluent in both French and English.
 Her current profession is as a nurse assistant.
 She is interested in furthering her knowledge and understanding of the impacts of climate change on human health.